 Every health insurance company who chooses to offer insurance through Cover Oregon has to offer similar “standard” plans as outlined by the Affordable Care Act law. (go here to learn about the Cover Oregon plans that are available on the Cover Oregon website now)

 Then, you choose the plan that is right for you and apply.

 Do I Have To Buy Health Insurance Through Cover Oregon?

 No. If you already have health insurance you can keep the insurance provider you have if you want.
 But, Federal payment subsidies (that help pay for all or part of your health insurance monthly premium payments) are only offered to people who purchase insurance through Cover Oregon.

 When Can I Apply To Cover Oregon?

 The Cover Oregon health insurance marketplace officially opened October 1st, 2013.
 The 2014 extended enrollment period ended on April 30, 2014.
 Unless you experience certain “qualifying events’ you will have to wait until the start of the next enrollment period, November 15, 2014, to apply again.
-At that time, the soonest your coverage would start is January, 2015.
+At that time, you will be applying through Healthcare.gov, and the soonest your coverage would start is January, 2015.

 Read more about what to do now that the open enrollment period has ended here: http://oregonhealthanswers.org/open-enrollment-ended-cover-oregon-now-what/